prtcy/docs/README.md

 # Documentation
 This repository contains technical documentation for Particracy Legacy and its web services.
 Particracy Legacy is an RP-based political simulation game.
 Free to play, works on the browser.

-Stay up to date on the latest news and alerts at https://prtcy.substack.com/.
+Keep up with the latest news and updates at https://prtcy.substack.com/.

 ## API